fredrikwidlund/libdynamic/docs/apireference.rst

 .. function:: void string_reserve(string *string, size_t size)

-  Ensure that the allocated memory for the *string* is at least *size* bytes.
+  Ensures that the allocated memory for the *string* is at least *size* bytes.

 .. function:: void string_shrink_to_fit(string *string)